 Vidcast of what I'm talking about: https://imgur.com/a/ubFXfgc (mp4 file also attached)

-#8 Updated by Dan Gillean 11 months ago
+#8 Updated by Dan Gillean over 2 years ago

 - Status changed from QA/Review to Verified

 - Target version set to Release 2.6.0

 - Requires documentation set to Yes

 The solution that Mike has added is 2-fold:

 first, a bug fix for the JS in the treeview to make sure the window shows the selected node, and that the target node is selected / in focus.
 Second, a configurable setting (added to Admin > Settings > Treeview) that allows the user to adjust the default paging limit.
 The default value is still 50, but can be set to anything between 10 and 1,000.

 I tested this primarily against three real hierarchies, provided by users who have encountered this issue.
 One file was a collection with nearly 900 immediate children; the other was a multi-level file, with at least 3 sub-fonds, each of which had many series, subseries, files, and items nested beneath; the last of which had only about 10 series, but each series had hundreds of item level children.

 I set the pager to its maximum value (1,000), and then would search for lower-level records in the hierarchy, to navigate to them directly.
 In all cases, it never took longer than about 1.5 seconds for the tree to load correctly.